hartsick/ruBB/README.md

 Currently a work-in-progress that aims to be like [pgBoard](https://github.com/pgBoard/pgBoard) but in active development, and with even less features.

+Deeply influenced by [Darius Kazemi's run your own social](https://runyourown.social/) and participating in the community that he describes, and many years spent on the internet.
+More on this and the aims of this project TK

 ## Getting started

 TK